Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 34090 Montpellier

-In accordance with the decree of May 25, 2016 setting the national framework for training and the procedures leading to the award of the national doctoral diploma, authorization to present a thesis for defense is granted by the President of the University of Montpellier, after advice from the director of the Doctoral School, on the proposal of the thesis director.
+In accordance with the amended decree of May 25, 2016 establishing the national framework for training and the procedures leading to the award of the national doctoral degree, authorization to defend a thesis is granted by the President of the University of Montpellier, after consultation with the Director of the Doctoral School, on the recommendation of the thesis supervisor.

-The candidate's work will be examined beforehand by at least two referees who will draw up a written report.
-The President of the University of Montpellier will base his decision on the opinions issued by the rapporteurs to authorize the defense.
+The candidate's work is first reviewed by at least two rapporteurs, who will prepare a written report.
+The President of the University of Montpellier will base his or her decision to authorize the defense on the opinions issued by the rapporteurs.

-The "request for authorization to defend a thesis" must be submitted to the Doctoral School no later than 8 weeks before the date of the defense.
+The "application for authorization to defend a thesis" must be submitted to the Doctoral School no later than 8 weeks before the date of the defense.

-• the appointment of the rapporteurs: they are given 3 weeks to prepare their report;
+• the appointment of rapporteurs: they have three weeks to prepare their report;

-The defense file is prepared via the Adum portal.
-Once all the mandatory fields have been filled in and the doctoral student has validated his/her request, the defense forms will be accessible in his/her personal space.
+The thesis defense file is prepared via the Adum portal.
+Once all the required fields have been filled in and the doctoral student has validated their request, the thesis defense forms will be available in their personal space.

-• Habilitated to direct research (HDR) or equivalent;
+• qualified to supervise research (HDR) or equivalent;

-• external to the supervision team, the doctoral school and the University of Montpellier;
+• external to the supervisory team, the doctoral school, and the University of Montpellier;

 • no co-publication with the doctoral student.